To be a Follower of Christ will Bring Persecution

 The followers of Christ have always been persecuted throughout history.
 The fact is that it will always be a part of a true believers walk until his return.
-Today, the persecution of believers may not be as obvious.
-In western society, it is more spiritual than physical in nature, but nonetheless, it effects the body of Christ.
+Today, the persecution of believers may not be as obvious to some.
+In western society, it is more spiritual than physical in nature, but nonetheless, it effects who we are in Christ.

-Many fail to realize that being a follower of Christ and persecution are synonymous with each other.
+Many fail to realize that being a true follower of Christ and persecution will be synonymous with each other.

-Most professing “Christians” are in love with the world.
-They continue to hang on to their man-made traditions choosing to take the side of Satan.
-The modern “church” does not want the truth and will persecute any individual that gets in the way of their counterfeit agenda.
+Most who profess Christ are in love with the world.
+They love to hang on to their man-made traditions willfully choosing to conform to the ways of the world rather than the principles of the Kingdom of God.
+Those in the modern church system do not want the truth and will persecute anyone that gets in the way of their counterfeit agenda.

-Many believe they are offering a service to God, but they are doing the opposite.
-When they are confronted because of their rebellion and disobedience to God, they turn the tables around on the messenger of truth.
+Many believe they are 'offering a service to God,' but really they are doing the opposite.
+When they are confronted on their behaviours of rebellion and disobedience to God, they turn the tables around and make the messenger out to be the liar.

 Do you suffer persecution?

-Speaking truth requires exposing the religious man-made liturgies that are contrary to the standard of Scripture.
+Speaking truth requires that sometimes we will have the opportunity to expose man-made religion that behaves contrary to the standard of Scripture.